Mari-Shushanashvili/Projects/README.md

 ### 5. Color Flipper
 This is a simple web application that allows you to click a button to change the background color of the page.
 The app displays the name of the current background color and updates the text color to match the background color.

+### Countdown
+A fun and festive Christmas countdown clock that shows the time remaining until Christmas!
+This project displays the remaining days, hours, minutes, and seconds in a beautifully styled layout.
+The design incorporates a Christmas theme with custom fonts and a countdown timer.

 > _Note:_ Each project has its folder with a `README.md` file containing more specific information and setup instructions.